Even though it is considered one of the greatest trilogies of all time, it doesn't mean there aren't any moments of stupidity.

 During the prologue, at the Battle of Mount Doom, between the Last Elven-Human Alliance and the Forces of Darkness, Sauron shows up to personally turn the tide in his favor, with the power of the One Ring, and a huge mace.
 He manages to knock several soldiers around like golf balls, and manages to p'wn Isuldur's father.
 When Isuldur grabs his father's blade, he smashes it with his foot.
 You'd Think: Sauron would quickly finish Isuldur with his huge killing mace, and kill him instantly.
 After all, just because you foot stomp and break a blade, doesn't mean it's useless, and can still be used as an improvised weapon.
 Instead: He reaches his arm out to Isuldur, intending to grab him and burn him, but is too slow about, and Isuldur cuts Sauron's fingers off, including the one with the Ring.
 It leads to Sauron's body blowing up, and he ends up (after the Ring continued to exist) existing as a flaming eyeball over Bara-Du.

 After Gandalf gets held captive at the top of Orthanc, Saruman's tower, Gandalf manages to have the moth go get one of the eagles to come and help him escape, which he does later.
 Saruman is at the top of the tower at the time.
-You'd Think: Saruman would use his magic to maybe summon a lightning strike or a fireball or something and kill the eagle, along with Gandalf, so that he can't escape.
+You'd Think: Saruman would summon a fireball (like how he does in the Extended Edition of Return of the King) and kill the eagle by burning it, along with Gandalf, so that he can't escape.
 Instead: He just lets him go and makes no attempt to stop him from escaping with the fact that Saruman has allied with Sauron.

 When the Fellowship arrives at Amon Hen, Boromir leaves the camp to go get firewood.
 You'd Expect: Boromir to bring his shield with him when going to gather firewood, in case there's the off chance that the enemy could launch a surprise attack and have protection against long range attacks.
 Instead: He leaves it behind at camp.
 And unfortunately, the Uruk Hai launch a surprise attack on the Fellowship and he doesn't even go back for his shield quickly, and when he tries to go save Merry and Pippin, he is left defenseless against Lurtz's bow and arrow attacks, and is killed from the arrows as a result of it.